John-Abbott-College/4A8-Notes/12a_Milestones_3_and_4_care_package.md

 ## Suggested Workflow

 1. Make proper changes so all tests pass.

 2. Add Database class and test class to the appropriate projects within your solution
    1. All tests should pass

 3. Make category properties read-only.
    1. Replace `TestCategory.cs`

    2. All `TestCategory.cs` files should pass

+      > If you have unit tests failing because of read-only properties, determine whether those tests are still necessary.
+If they are no longer needed, remove them.

 4. Copy over all new tests to your project
    1. Temporarily change home calendar constructor (see code below).
    2. Note that this is a TEMPORARY fix

 5. Modify `Categories.cs`  to use the database
    1. Remove all references to the `List<Category>` property.
    2. All tests in `TestCategories.cs` should pass
+   3. You might need to modify unit tests code.

 6. Fix the availability category story "[Events for availability should not count towards busy time](https://john-abbott-college.github.io/4A8-Notes/#/12b_Milestone_3_4_UserStories?id=events-for-availability-should-not-count-towards-busy-time)"
    1. All tests should pass
+   1. You might need to modify unit tests to adapt to this change

 7. Implement remaining stories in sprint 1 epics.

+   1. You might need to modify unit tests to adapt to changes.
+   2. If you have unit tests failing because of read-only properties, determine whether those tests are still necessary.
+If they are no longer needed, remove them.

 **SUGGESTED END OF SPRINT 1**

+---

+**SPRINT 2**

-7. Modify events to use the database
+1. Modify events to use the database
    1. Adjust tests to the new situation
    2. Your new tests must pass

-9. Update `HomeCalendar` constructor to take in one file, and one file only
+2. Update `HomeCalendar` constructor to take in one file, and one file only
    1. Adjust `HomeCalendar` tests
    2. all tests pass

-9. If not already done, remove the `HomeCalendar` constructor that takes in zero arguments and uses a default file.
+3. If not already done, remove the `HomeCalendar` constructor that takes in zero arguments and uses a default file.

-   10. Remove all code associated with default file.
+   1. Remove all code associated with default file.

-   11. Update `TestHomeCalendar.cs`
+   2. Update `TestHomeCalendar.cs`

-   12. all tests pass
+   3. all tests pass

 11. Remove any 'dead' or 'useless' code
     1. all tests pass